Top 30 FAQs

 2. How do I coordinate my D8 Visa timeline with Ericeira's best surf seasons in 2026?

-Ericeira's optimal swell runs from September–April (autumn/winter); peak season is from October–February.
+Ericeira's optimal swell runs from September to April (autumn/winter); peak season is from October to February.
 We structure your consulate application, rental timing, and AIMA appointment around wave forecasts so your residence permit activation coincides with ideal surfing windows.
 Strategic planning ensures you arrive as conditions peak.
 Most D8 approvals take 10–16 weeks; booking your Ericeira rental 6 months ahead allows perfect seasonal alignment.

-Only if your €1,063+ monthly income truly qualifies as passive—pensions, rental income, dividends, investments—without active work.
-Ongoing remote freelance work disqualifies D7 approval entirely.
-If you earn a salary or client fees from active remote work, D8 Digital Nomad is the correct visa.
-Our partner law firm clarifies your income classification, avoiding rejection risk and ensuring your Ericeira residency plan uses the right visa type in 2026.
+Only if your €1,063+ monthly income truly qualifies as passive income, rental, dividends, investments, without active work.
+Ongoing remote freelance work disqualifies for Portugal D7 approval in 2026 entirely.
+If you earn a salary or client fees from active remote work, D8 Digital Nomad is the correct option for Portugal.
+Our partner law firm clarifies your classification, avoiding rejection and ensuring your Ericeira residency plan stays on track for a successful relocation to Portugal.

-4. What makes Ericeira ideal for D8 Digital Nomad Visa holders compared to Lisbon in 2026?
+4. What makes Ericeira ideal for Portugal D8 Visa holders compared to Lisbon in 2026?

-5. Do I need a separate visa if I'm a content creator or photographer earning remote income in Ericeira in 2026?
+5. Do I need a Visa for Portugal in 2026 if I'm a content creator in Ericeira earning remote income?

-No - if your photography, videography, or content creation generates €3,820+ monthly from non-Portuguese clients, the D8 Digital Nomad Visa covers you.
+If your photography, videography, or content creation generates €3,820+ monthly from non-Portuguese clients, the D8 Digital Nomad Visa covers you.
 Your "work" (even location-based content of Ericeira itself) qualifies as a remote professional activity.
-We help document your client contracts, invoice patterns, and bank deposits to prove consistent foreign-source income, then secure Ericeira housing with excellent natural light and coastal backdrops for creators.
+We help document your client contracts, invoice patterns, and bank deposits to prove consistent foreign-source income, then secure Ericeira housing with excellent natural light and coastal backdrops for creators in 2026.

 6. Which Ericeira neighborhoods are best for D8 Visa-holders seeking quiet home-office setups in 2026?